 But how often should seniors bathe to prevent health problems?

-We’ve got 3 essential bathing tips to keep your older adult clean and healthy while minimizing arguments and stress.
+We have three essential bathing tips to keep your older adult clean and healthy while minimizing arguments and stress.

 At a minimum, bathing once or twice a week helps most seniors avoid skin breakdown and infections.

-However, some dementia caregivers say it’s actually easier to bathe every day.
+However, some dementia caregivers say it’s easier to bathe every day.
 When bathing becomes part of someone’s regular daily routine, they’re much less likely to resist.

-But if your older adult absolutely refuses or has limited mobility, a sponge bath will do just as well.
+But if your older adult refuses or has limited mobility, a sponge bath will do just as well.

 We found these helpful step-by-step instructions on how to give a sponge bath.